FeralInteractive/medieval2-unitcards/README.md

 ### 1) Assignments in the Google Sheet

-The sheet can be found here
+The sheet can be found [here]([url](https://docs.google.com/spreadsheets/d/1k1u6FZlU2NwpVpSLFyJOOWlLZKi5YOvBQ2RjgB4cRus/edit?usp=sharing))

 This is the sheet that contains assignments for each portrait(models,textures, factions, poses etc).
-This information is copied to the inputfile.txt.
+This information is copied to the `inputfile.txt`.
 See details below on how each column of the google sheet works.

 ![portrait_spreadsheet_doc_resize](https://user-images.githubusercontent.com/113598098/192826608-c6be508c-c22f-486e-8969-66440e442a37.png)

-When looking to control the variation of a particular unit for a portrait, use the 'visible_models' section of the sheet. (scroll right on the 'main sheet')
+When looking to control the variation of a particular unit for a portrait, use the _'visible_models'_ section of the sheet. (scroll right on the _'main'_ sheet)

 ![portrait_spreadsheet_visible_models](https://user-images.githubusercontent.com/113598098/192996532-2eca7eb2-0460-4366-a46e-01b99d261578.png)

-When unit assignments are complete, copy the relevant rows into the inputfile.txt document.
+When unit assignments are complete, copy the relevant rows into the `inputfile.txt` document.
 <img width="1865" alt="spreadsheet example" src="https://user-images.githubusercontent.com/113598098/192823281-c69ec624-cabd-4d35-aa24-fe84e508b002.PNG">